 Alba Iulia is a great Vauban fortification.
 It was the capital of Transylvania between 1541 and 1690.
 In the first part of the 18th century Alba Iulia became one of the best defended citadels of the region.

-Alba Iulia citadel, Transylvania, Romania by Kiki Vasilescu
+Alba Iulia citadel, Transylvania, Visit Romania by Kiki Vasilescu

 17. Cluj Napoca

 Cluj Napoca is the largest and the most developed city in Transylvania as well as one of the oldest settlements in the country.
 The town has been inhabited since pre-Roman time but it became a city only in 1213.